robotframework/robotframework/doc/releasenotes/rf-5.1b2.rst

 .. default-role:: code

+.. note:: Robot Framework 5.1 grew so big that we considered it is better to call
+          it a major release and changed the version number accordingly.
+          The next release after RF 5.1 beta 2 was thus `RF 6.0 rc 1 <rf-6.0rc1.rst>`__.

 `Robot Framework`_ 5.1 is a new feature release that starts Robot Framework's localization efforts and also brings in other nice enhancements.
 Robot Framework 5.1 preview releases are targeted especially